 In June 2010, the communicant and 491 other residents applied to the High Court for a pre-action group litigation order in order to manage a large number of proposed claimants in one legal claim.
 On 11 November 2010, the High Court dismissed the application due to uncertainty as to the proposed claimants’ funding provisions.
 The claimants sought to appeal the order of 11 November 2010.
 On 2 December 2010, the operator sought payment of £257,104 for its legal costs of the pre-action application.
 On 29 July 2011, the Court of Appeal dismissed the appeal against the High Court decision when, on the day of the appeal, the operator gave an undertaking to the court that it would only claim costs on a pro rata basis, that it would limit those costs to a total of £553 per claimant and that it would not pursue any proposed claimant for those costs unless they recommenced legal proceedings.
-The consequence of the judgment meant that residents were, in fact, prevented by the financial constraint from pursuing their claim further.
-Meanwhile the noise and dust pollution continued.

 After the July 2011 appeal, the communicant sought to resolve the problems as an individual, seeking to reach a negotiated solution with the operator.
-This failed and on 1 November 2012, the communicant issued a further pre-action application to the High Court, seeking costs protection for the hearing on costs on the basis of either ‘no order for costs’ or ‘each party pay their own costs’.
+This failed and on 1 November 2012, the communicant issued a further pre-action application to the High Court, seeking costs protection for the hearing on costs on either a ‘no order for costs’ or ‘each party pay their own costs’ basis.
 On 31 January 2013, the High Court refused to direct that the one day pre-action costs protection hearing should be on an ‘each party pays their own costs’ but that instead it should be on the basis of ‘costs in the application’, i.e. costs to be awarded to the successful party.

-The communicant appealed and on 18 November 2013, the Court of Appeal granted a limited protective costs order of £2,500 with a cross-cap on the respondent’s cost liability of £15,000 for the appeal hearing of the communicant’s application for costs protection in private nuisance proceedings relating to environmental harm by dust and noise.
-By judgment of 21 July 2014, the Court of Appeal dismissed the communicant’s application for costs protection, chiefly on the ground that the case did not involve ‘significant environmental benefit’.
+The communicant appealed and on 18 November 2013, the Court of Appeal granted a limited protective costs order of £2,500 with a cross-cap on the respondent’s cost liability of £15,000 for the appeal hearing of the communicant’s application for costs protection in her private nuisance proceedings.
+By judgment of 21 July 2014, the Court of Appeal dismissed the communicant’s application for costs protection, chiefly on the ground that the case did not involve significant environmental benefit.
 The communicant has applied to the Supreme Court for permission to appeal the Court of Appeal judgment.

-The communicant contends that she has been prevented to date from actually issuing legal proceedings, notwithstanding that she has been trying to resolve dust and noise pollution since 2008 and also, that she has: (a) had to appear or be represented at six High Court hearings since 2010, and (b) issued three separate sets of Court of Appeal proceedings (all relating to costs).
-Despite this, it has not been possible to actually issue legal proceedings to stop the pollution precisely because of the costs concerns.
-She submits that this has prevented her having timely access to justice as required by article 9, paragraph 4, of the Convention.
+This application was refused on 24 February 2015.

 C. Substantive issues

 ACCC/C/2013/85